s3948349/LockedIn/README.md

 ## Features

-- **User Profiles:** Users can create detailed profiles including their university name, study level, discipline, and preferred mode of meeting.
+- **User Profiles:** Users create a profile detailing parameters (name, university, goal, level, discipline, platform) and a unique generated ID.
-- **Matching Algorithm:** LockedIn's algorithm calculates a similarity score based on user preferences, ensuring that matches are relevant and compatible.
+- **Matching Algorithm:** LockedIn's algorithm becomes smarter the more uses it gets.
+The more users use it, the smarter recommendations it gives by adding weight to the more popular attribute for new users regardless of preference.
-- **Match Recommendations:** Users receive recommendations of potential study buddies based on their similarity score.
+- **Match Recommendations:** Users receive recommendations of potential study buddies based on their similarity score and user-provided preferences.
 - **Matching:** Users can swipe through potential matches and choose to connect with those they're interested in studying with.

 ## Installation